Painting contractors in

 Licensing Requirements

-Connecticut requires Home Improvement Contractor license for jobs over $200.
-Must pass written exam, provide financial statement, carry insurance.
-License renewed annually.
-No specific painter certification required but falls under general contractor requirements.
+Connecticut requires Home Improvement Contractor (HIC) license for jobs over $200.
+Must pass written exam, provide financial statement, carry required insurance.
+License renewal every 2 years with 8 hours continuing education.
+No specific painter license required.

 Permit Requirements